 They're Not Acting Like Themselves

 Sometimes we humans can't find the right words to describe the unwell feelings that we are having.
 We just have a general feeling of unwellness.
 The same can happen with your dog, in the sense that you might just notice that they aren't acting like themselves.
-Maybe your dog is typically very rambunctious and perky, and you suddenly start noticing that they are sleeping and laying around more than usual.
+Maybe your dog is typically very rambunctious and perky, and playful, and you suddenly start noticing that they are sleeping and laying around more than usual.

 This can include any of the earlier points as well, but any changes that you notice from your dog's normal behavior could be an early or late warning sign that something is going on with their health that you may want to investigate further.